syntactic/bifurcations/README.md

 # Bifurcations

 The included notebook demonstrates visualizations of two dimensional dynamical systems.
 It depends primarily on `sympy` and `scipy` to solve the systems.
 It goes through a simple example of a linear dynamical system and then progresses to two nonlinear systems.
-It
+It uses an integer slider widget that can be used to modify a parameter $c$ to see how a system is sensitive to parameter changes in near-real time.

 ## Dependencies
 The libraries required to run the notebook can be installed in a virtual environment with pip: